quicwg/wg-materials/ietf103/minutes.md

 jana: what mt said. also what is the use case for negotiation?
 kazuho: use case is that endpoint can wait for peer's signal to decide whether or not create qpack decoder stream. full negotiation just moves blocking part around - prefers negotiation
-subodh: worried about offer/select semantics .. and also current state of waiting for settings frame. prefers defaults mode. h2 has a defaults mode as client can speak wout server alan and dimitri: qpack default size to 0 in impls eric kinnear: not sure this is a meaningful hol improvement
+subodh: worried about offer/select semantics .. and also current state of waiting for settings frame. prefers defaults mode. h2 has a defaults mode as client can speak wout server alan and dmitri: qpack default size to 0 in impls eric kinnear: not sure this is a meaningful hol improvement
 mt: i hear that defaults are ok - but not sure how to impl it. how do i do a header block size default eg?
 0 is only safe default but not useful eric kinnear: yuck wrt different rules from different settings (from off mic).